 Crazy Shell Stitch History

-An interesting bit of info: Instructions for the crazy shell stitch were printed in A Treatise on Embroidery, Crochet and Knitting, published in 1899.
+Instructions for the crazy shell stitch were printed in A Treatise on Embroidery, Crochet and Knitting, published in 1899.
 Fleisher's Knitting & Crocheting Manual of 1917 published the instructions but called it just "crazy stitch".
 The stitch is considered a vintage stitch, especially when it goes by the name "crazy stitch".
-People today might find this name offensive due to its mental health connotations, so it can be more appropriate today to call it crochet brick stitch.
+Some might find this name offensive due to its mental health connotations, so it may be more appropriate to call it crochet brick stitch.

 06 of 06